biopragmatics/oquat/docs/unknowns/source/mop.md

 | RSC:crb |        1 | [MOP:0000616](http://purl.obolibrary.org/obo/MOP_0000616)                                                                                                                                                                                                                                                  |
 | RSC:db  |        1 | [MOP:0000792](http://purl.obolibrary.org/obo/MOP_0000792)                                                                                                                                                                                                                                                  |

-## `rsc` (1)
+## `rsc`

+There are 1 usages of `rsc` in `mop`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20rsc)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20rsc).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                      |
 |---------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|